 Too True sounds darker than some of your other work.
-Was that on purpose?
+Was that

 I definitely had been listening to a lot of the stuff that influenced my End of Daze EP, which was a little bit more on the darker, atmospheric side—Kate Bush, Julee Cruise, the Cure.
 I was also listening to a lot of English guitar music, like Suede and the Stone Roses.